tashmulla/musicproducer/README.md

-# Music Composer
+# Music Producer

 ### Details

-I thought I'd give it a go at making a web-based music composer, with a Java RESTful backend and a React frontend.
+I thought I'd give it a go at making a web-based music producer, with a Java RESTful backend and a React frontend.
 I haven't implemented actual audio track editing functionality yet, but I've at least added a few features to start with:

 #### Features